ThomasAlxDmy/sidekiq-resque_status/README.md

 # Sidekiq::ResqueStatus

-Sidekiq-resque_status is a Sidekiq plug-in that will allow you to manage and check the progress of your resque jobs and sidekiq workers under the same place: the resque web-ui interface.
-Sidekiq and Resque are two different queuing system and depending on the type of jobs you have to process you might want to use one or the other.
-These two queuing system have their own web interface.
-This gem allow you, in case you are using both queuing system in one project, to group them under the resque web-ui.
+Sidekiq-resque_status is a Sidekiq plug-in that allows to manage and check the progress of resque jobs and sidekiq workers at the same place: the resque web-ui interface.
+Sidekiq and Resque are two different queuing systems; Depending on the type of jobs you have to process you might want to use one or the other.
+These two queuing systems have their own web interface.
+In case you are using both queuing system in one project, you will end up having two complete different web interfaces for checking and managing the status of background jobs.
+This gem allows you to use only one web interface by grouping the Sidekiq workers statuses under the Resque web-ui.

 ## Installation